photoprism/photoprism-docs/docs/funding.md

-# Help Us Make a Difference
+# PhotoPrism® Needs Your Support

 **We value freedom and privacy.** Serving free beer[^1] doesn't bring us closer to our vision and doesn't get you better software.